siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000a Monism and Maps.md

 If continuous electromagnetic energy transport is taken as primitive, and if its organization is analyzed without adding hidden substances or forces, then the familiar structures of physics reappear as consequences of flow.

----

-*This framing is consistent with the main derivation and with the conceptual corollaries on cause, time, space, and force.*